dtomlinson91/panaetius-blog/hugo.md

 ```

 For example, you could have a series taxomony to group together a long series of blog posts.
 This blog post could be "deploying Strapi to EB" and be comprised of many posts in different tags all grouped under one taxomony.
 You can then add additional series for different things and see them all from one place.

+When you visit a taxomony URL (say <http://localhost:1313/tags/>) it will use (in theme) `./layouts/_default/list.html`.

+If you want a custom layout for a certain taxomony, e.g author, create this file in the relative path: `./layouts/authors/list.html`.

 #### Configure